Konnyaku (Konjac) | What is it and how do you use it? [Complete guide]

 In the old days, konnyaku was made with yam and the skin would produce a darker color.

-Today, it is made with yam powder instead.
-When it is made with the powder, it is white in appearance.
+Today, it’s made with yam powder instead.
+When it’s made with this powder, it’s white in appearance.

 Gray konnyaku is used in most parts of Japan.
-It is only in northern Japan that you are more likely to find white konnyaku.
+It’s only in northern Japan that you’re more likely to find white konnyaku.

 Konnyaku can be further broken down into various types.

-- Ito-Konnyaku or Shirataki: This is a gelatinous mixture that can be white or gray in color.
-It is often shaped into noodles.
+- Ito-konnyaku or shirataki: This is a gelatinous mixture that can be white or gray in color.
+It’s often shaped into noodles.

-Konnyaki originates from the Japanese Muromachi Period.
-Read more about the Muromachi Period and what foods where created.
+Konnyaku originates from the Japanese Muromachi period.
+Read more about the Muromachi period and what foods were created then.

 Konnyaku noodles are really delicious, and you even have this very cute gift box from Sun Chi: